sandeepv451/thegame/support.md

-To get supoort for this App.
+To get support for this App.

 Please reach out to us the Issues Tab and select the appropriate tab to post Question, bugs and Enhancemens.